Nams17/Crop-Prediction-using-Machine-Learning/README.md

 # 🌾 Crop Prediction Using Machine Learning

-This project aims to help farmers and agricultural experts make informed decisions about which crops to grow based on various environmental parameters.
-By leveraging a Machine Learning model, it predicts the most suitable crop based on user input such as temperature, humidity, rainfall, and soil nutrients (NPK values).
+This project aims to help farmers and agricultural experts make informed decisions about the crop yield based on various environmental parameters.
+By leveraging a Machine Learning model, it will predict how much crop will grow in that particular season based on user input such as temperature, humidity, rainfall, and soil nutrients (NPK values).

 ---